Wednesday, 20 December 2017

 In addition to his Martial Arts qualifications Denis also received a Business degree from Middlesex University London, Certificate 3 & 4 in Fitness, Certificate 3 in Sports Coaching & is a qualified trainer with the Australian Strength & Conditioning Association.

-In 2009 Denis opened Team Nemesis Martial Arts together with Muay Thai Trainer Phillip Lai.
-In just a few years the team has produced several of Australia's top MMA & Muay Thai fighters.
+In 2009 Denis opened Team Nemesis Martial Arts.
+In just a few years the team has produced several of Australia's top MMA Fighters.

 As a trainer Denis believes the key to his team’s success is to constantly search for more efficient & effective training methods to continually improve his fighters every day.